 For the custard: put in a saucepan whole milk, the cream and the lemon zest and bring to a boil over low heat.
 As the liquid heats up, put in a large bowl the egg yolks and sugar and beat with an electric mixer or by hand until mixture is whitish.
 Add the sifted flour mixture, stirring until obtaining a smooth cream without lumps.
 When the milk is hot, filter it through a sieve to remove the lemon peel and pour in the egg mixture, sugar and flour, stirring constantly, until exhausting the milk: You will need to get a smooth and velvety liquid.
 Pour the mixture into a saucepan and cook over low heat and stirring constantly (well and the bottom) not until the custard thickens.
 Since the boil, continue to stir for 2 minutes more over low heat.
 Pour the custard into a bowl, cover with plastic wrap to touch food and allow to cool completely.
 When the custard donuts for St. Joseph will be cold, store it in the refrigerator.
 Remember, when you use the custard, you'll have to slam it vigorously with a whisk to make it soft.

 Once ready, put the mixture for the choux dough into a bowl and let cool.
-If you have a cooking thermometer (I've told you a thousand times to buy one), know that the mixture should reach about 45 degrees.
-At this point you only need strength and patience: Beat the eggs with a fork until untie and start adding the eggs to the dough by spoonfuls, working with a wooden spoon until you have an amalgam.
+If you have a cooking thermometer (i've told you a thousand times to buy one), know that the mixture should reach about 45 degrees.
+At this point you only need strength and patience: beat the eggs with a fork until untied and start adding the eggs to the dough, working with a wooden spoon until you have an amalgam.
 Remember not to put another egg until the previous dose has been fully absorbed.
 As you add eggs, the mixture will become harder to work, shinier and smoother.
-When you add the eggs, the mixture will tend to separate into clods and 'skate’ in the bowl: is normal, you have to continue stirring until the egg is not absorbed.
+When you add the eggs, the mixture will tend to separate into clods and 'skate' in the bowl: is normal, you have to keep stirring until the egg has absorbed.
 The consistency is that you have to get a smooth dough, shiny and sticky.
-Depending on the size of the eggs, you could also do not have to put all the dough, then proceed slowly.
+Depending on the size of the eggs, you may not even have to put them all in the dough, then proceed slowly.

 Put the mixture for the donuts of St. Joseph in a pastry bag with a star nozzle.
 Line a baking sheet with parchment paper.
-Squeeze a little’ compound on parchment paper and then continue making a complete revolution over the base (PHOTO).
+Squeeze a little mixture onto the baking paper and then continue taking a full turn over the base (PHOTO).
 Remember to space out well because the donuts of St. Joseph, in baking, swell a lot: the donuts when cooked increase in volume and size of about 4 times.
-Using a spoon moistened the surface lightly press the dough: so the donuts will inflate more evenly.
+With a moistened teaspoon lightly press the surface of the dough: so the donuts will inflate more evenly.

 Preheat oven to 200 degrees static.
 Bake the donuts and bake for 10 minutes, then lower the temperature to 180 degrees and bake for another 15 minutes or until the donuts they are golden brown and read.
 At this point, turn the oven off, the door ajar (just put a wooden spoon in order to have a slot from where it can escape the vapor) the donuts and leave to dry for 15 minutes or until cooling of the furnace.
 Obviously, if you prepare very large donuts, cooking times and drying will increase substantially.